-- It is temporal.
+- · It is temporal.

-- It is case-specific, with sharing of updates between cases being controlled through the Evidence Broker.
+- It is case-specific, with sharing of updates between cases controlled through the Evidence Broker.

 - Caseworkers can veto acceptance of updates that come from external sources like IBM Cúram Universal Access.

 - It has an in-edit and approval cycle.

 - It has support for verifications.

 Non-evidence entities have none of these advantages and safeguards.
-A decision by analysts to update non-evidence entities based on life events must be made with due care, especially if the changes can be applied simultaneously across multiple cases.
+A decision to update non-evidence entities based on life events must be made with due care, especially if the changes can be applied simultaneously across multiple cases.
 You can update non-evidence entities but this approach always involves custom code.
-It is recommended that the design of such functionality includes safeguards to ensure that at least one Agency worker manually approves changes before they are applied to the system.
+These approaches must include safeguards to ensure that at least one agency worker manually approves changes before they are applied to the system.